Mountainmancodes/C14-TechBlog/README.md

 # Tech Blog

-Tech Blog is a CMS-style blog site where developers can publish their posts and comment on others' posts.
-This project is built using Node.js, Express.js, Sequelize, Handlebars.js, and features user authentication.
+Tech Blog is in a MVC-style.
+Tech Blog is a site where developers can publish their ideas on Tech and comment on others' posts.
+This project is built using Node.js, Express.js, Sequelize, Handlebars.js, features user authentication and allows CRUD operations.

 ## Table of Contents